esl/MongooseIM/doc/developers-guide/xep_tool.md

 Now we know that this module implements to [XEP-0016: Privacy Lists](http://xmpp.org/extensions/xep-0016.html) with version 1.6.

-It gives the tool enough information to generate a URL link to the XEP homepage.
+It gives the tool enough information to generate a URL to the XEP homepage.
 There are also some variations of the `xep` attribute like:

 You ought to remember to specify `xep` and `version` attributes every time.